How Sea cucumber Inspired Variable-stiffness Neural Implants

 Sea cucumbers can rapidly change their body stiffness from rigid (when threatened) to soft and fluid (to squeeze through cracks).
 The connective tissue contains collagen fibers whose cross-linking density is controlled by chemical signals — becoming stiff or soft within seconds, at any intermediate state.

-In the language of biomimicry, this falls under the Modify › Change mechanical properties on demand category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Modify › Change mechanical properties on demand category.

 The Design Principle